To many of us, the word “risk” has a negative connotation.

 The character on the left, “Wei”, represents danger, while the character on the right, “Ji”, represents an opportunity.

-The juxtaposition of these two characters, tell us that danger and opportunity are always present in risky situations.
+The juxtaposition of these two characters tells us that danger and opportunity are always present in risky situations.

 In investing, there are different types of risk that we should take into account.

-Here, I will just share about 3 different forms of risk.
-For the treatment of other kinds of risks such as foreign exchange risk, default risk, etc, you can always visit our Seedly Q&A to ask your questions and learn more.
+Here, I will just share about three main forms of risk.
+To treat other kinds of risks, such as foreign exchange risk, default risk, etc, you can always visit our Seedly Investing Group to ask your questions and learn more.

 The standard deviation of a stock’s returns represents the Chinese concept of “risk” well.
 Standard deviation measures the deviation of a stock’s returns from its expected returns.